 We've all been there, haven’t we?
-The customer comes to you with something unique and special, and you only have the one attempt to achieve the perfect engraving result without any prepared parameters!
+The customer approaches you with something unique and special, and you only have the one attempt to achieve the perfect engraving result without any prepared parameters.
 In many cases, it really isn't possible to test a customer's material prior to engraving.
-But here, we will show you how to get that perfect result without having to test anything!
+But here, we will show you how to get that perfect result without any testing.

 - JobControl® Material Database:

-In our material database, we provide laser parameters for many different materials.
-There, they can be adjusted to suit your laser machine and its available power.
+In our material database, we provide laser parameters for a variety of materials.
+They can be adjusted to suit your laser machine and its available power.
 It will also provide you with an initial reference point.

 - Similar Material:

 Perhaps you have processed a similar material in the past.
-Then, all you have to do is keep these settings stored away for future use.
+Simply save these setttings for future use.

 Tip - DIY Projects:

-If you want, have a browse through some of our DIY laser projects.
-Within these project instructions, we have stored lots of laser parameters for many different materials and applications.
+Have a browse through some of our DIY laser projects for some creative inspiration.
+Within the project instructions, we have stored many laser parameters for many different materials and applications.
 Perhaps the exact material you are looking for is there!

 Instructions for the Perfect Result

-Can’t rely on the above points?
-Don’t worry!
-We will explain, step by step, which parameter settings you should change in JobControl® to determine the appropriate parameters:
+Here, we will explain step-by-step which parameter settings you should change in JobControl® to determine the appropriate parameters:

 Choose the appropriate laser source for your material:

 Decide which laser source is suitable for the material.
-Here you will find an overview of the processing options for the CO2 and fiber laser source:
+You will find an overview of the processing options for the CO2 and fiber laser source:

 Choose the Appropriate Lens: